What is fS-Insulin?

 Common reasons for low levels include:

-If your glucose is normal and your fasting insulin is low, it is usually a sign of a very "clean-burning" and efficient metabolic engine.
+If your glucose is normal and your fasting insulin is low, your metabolism is maintaining balance without having to work hard to do it.

 Steps for insulin optimization